Forms and Permits

 $50.00 per unit per year.

-With the Certificate of Compliance, the applicant grants the City the right to enter onto their property for the purpose of making the necessary inspection required when person intends to transfer any interest in any occupied real property within the City.
+With the Certificate of Compliance, the applicant grants the City the right to enter onto their property for the purpose of making the necessary inspection required when the person intends to transfer any interest in any occupied real property within the City.
 This includes the physical inspection of both sanitary sewer and on-lot septic systems.

 Sanitary Sewer – $30.00 – residential uses plus $25.00 per hour over one hour of time. $50.00 – commercial and industrial uses up to 5,000 square feet plus $20.00 for each additional 5,000 square feet of building.

 Septic System – $50.00 – residential, commercial and industrial uses.

 Driveway permits must be obtained to construct or repair the pipe that lies underneath a driveway or private street that enters onto the right-of-way of any City street.
 If the street is owned by the State, the resident must obtain a Highway Occupancy Permit from PennDOT.
 To improve a driveway with paving or concrete, please submit a Zoning Permit Application.

 $20.00 for installation of less than 24′ of drainage pipe.